What Is Post-Petition Debt?

 Any debt you acquire after filing your bankruptcy petition is known as post-petition debt.
 This article will explain what post-petition debt is and how it differs from debts you simply forgot to include in your bankruptcy forms.
 We'll also look at the effect of your discharge on post-petition debt and whether the timing of the discharge affects the new debt.

 What Does "Post-Petition" Mean?

-Post-petition refers to anything that occurs “after” you have filed for bankruptcy.
+Post-petition refers to anything that occurs after you've filed for bankruptcy.
 Conversely, the term “pre-petition” is used to refer to anything that happened before you filed for bankruptcy.
-Only “pre-petition” debts are dischargeable in bankruptcy.↑ Back to top
+Only “pre-petition” debts are dischargeable in bankruptcy.

-Post-petition debt refers to any debt you incur or enter into “after” you have filed your bankruptcy petition.
-Debt entered into or incurred after you file your bankruptcy petition is not included in your bankruptcy and is not eliminated by your bankruptcy discharge.
+Post-petition debt refers to any debt you incur or enter into after you've filed your bankruptcy petition.
+This debt isn't included in your bankruptcy and won't be eliminated by your bankruptcy discharge.
 An example of post-petition debt would be buying new furniture on credit a week after you filed for bankruptcy.
-Because you entered into the credit agreement after you filed for bankruptcy, the debt you owed on the furniture would not be eliminated when you receive your discharge.
-And you’re still be responsible for paying it back.↑ Back to top
+Because you entered into the credit agreement after you filed for bankruptcy, the debt you owe on the furniture won't be eliminated when you receive your discharge.
+That means you’re still responsible for paying it back.